vogler/LED-matrix/README.md

 # LED-matrix
 16x16 pixel RGB LED matrix with support for [WLED](https://github.com/Aircoookie/WLED) and text (digits only for now).

+Price for components was about 18€ (see [comment](https://www.mydealz.de/deals/divoom-pixoo-pixelart-display-16x16-nft-foto-frame-inkl-akku-1954933#comment-35482339)).

 Use WLED and its interfaces for controlling the light and showing effects.
 To show digits (which WLED can't), see `wled.py` which sends pixel information to WLED via UDP.